Analysing the Data -

 Racial appearance estimate calculations from the 2021 Census

-To estimate the number of people of ‘white appearance’ we have added Australian, New Zealander, and North-West European, Southern and Eastern European, and Jewish categories together.
-To estimate the number of people of ‘Middle Eastern appearance’ we have added North African and Middle Eastern (excluding peoples of Sudan, South Sudanese and Sudanese categories and Jewish) and including Afghan and Hazara groups.
+Assumption 1: To estimate the number of people of ‘white’ appearance (Caucasian) we have added Australian, New Zealander, and North-West European, and Jewish categories together.
+The assumption made here is that the police can distinguish visually between Europeans who have ‘Mediterranean’ ancestry from other Europeans.
+Because Victoria Police have merged Mediterranean with Middle-Eastern, this analysis swamps the policing experience of people who appear Middle-Eastern with people who may be being treated as ‘White’.
+To remedy this problem we recommend that Victoria Police in future separate Middle-Eastern from Mediterranean.To estimate the number of people of ‘Middle Eastern appearance’ we have added North African and Middle Eastern (excluding peoples of Sudan, South Sudanese and Sudanese categories and Jewish) and including Afghan and Hazara groups.
 To estimate the number of people of ‘African appearance’ people we have added Sub-Saharan African with Sudanese categories (excluding South Africa).
 To estimate the number of ‘Pacific Islander appearing people’ we have used the Oceania (excluding New Zealander, Australian Aboriginal and Australian).
 To estimate the number of Asian people we have added South-East and North-East Asian categories.
 To estimate the number of people of Aboriginal appearance, we have used the Aboriginal Australian and Torres Strait Islander category.
-We acknowledge there is much room for error in these estimations and their will be many different opinions on the categorisation process.
-We are open to suggestions on improvement.
-For transparency, the excel spreadsheet of these categories is available here.

 2.1 Are the Victoria Police search rates of different populations proportionate to their population?

 Because many Aboriginal people are not of ‘Aboriginal appearance’ in order to establish the total number of searches of Aboriginal and Torres Strait Islander people by police in 2022 and 2023, we added the people who police perceive to be Aboriginal to people the list of people who were recorded as being of Indigenous Status.
 Where people are listed as being of Indigenous status and Aboriginal appearance we counted them only once.
 Indigenous Status is recorded if a person has been arrested and detained by the police and is based on their self-identification.
 Figure 6 below sets out the search rate for racial appearance groups in Victoria as a proportion of their percent in the overall Victoria population.
 This means that the numbers disclose the search rate by Victoria Police compared with their percentage in the population.
-For example 4.1 means that the group is 4.1 times more likely to be searched than if the search rate reflected the groups proportion in the population.
+For example 3.6 means that the group is 3.6 times more likely to be searched than if the search rate reflected the groups proportion in the population.
 The groups included in this analysis are those who collectively experienced at least 200 searches during 2022 and 2023.

 Figure 7 below compares the search rates of different groups with the search rate of people perceived to be White.